vivek-nexus/google-meet-slack-integration/README.md

 # Google Meet ⇔ Slack integration

-> Improve workplace communication with Google Meet ⇔ Slack integration!
+> Improve workplace communication by connecting Google Meet with Slack!

 **Google Meet ⇔ Slack automatically updates your slack status in real time, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.**